svivian/sv-filtable-js/README.md

 SV-Filtable
 =================================================

 **sv-filtable-js** is a vanilla JavaScript library for filtering a table.
 Give it a set of input fields and it will automagically filter the table when the user interacts with those inputs, such as typing in a text field.
 Filtering can also be performed programatically if desired, and there are events that can be hooked into for custom behaviour.
+It's lightweight and fast!

 Note: this library used to be a jQuery plugin - if you are looking for that, grab it from the [v1.2 tag](https://github.com/svivian/sv-filtable-js/releases/tag/v1.2).